10 Best Cities & Towns Near Berlin Not to Miss

 How to get to Wismar from Berlin:

-• Wismar needs 4 to 6 hours to experience it
+• Wismar needs at least half a day to experience it

 5. Goslar: Fairytale German Town with Royal Palace